openepicdev/maintaine.rs/source/desrosj.md

 Maintaining Open Source software and making decisions that affect every user in unique ways is both a burden and a privilege.
 Just the thought of this scale can sometimes make committing code terrifying, even to seasoned maintainers.
 But having decision-making frameworks and foundational philosophies in place help ensure that we make the best choices we can for our users.

 We should all strive to understand how maintainers of the software we rely on in our personal and professional lives approach change and manage risk.
-Here's how the WordPress core philosophies are used to guide maintainers when making decisions.
+Here's how the [WordPress project's philosophies](https://wordpress.org/about/philosophy/) are used to guide maintainers when making decisions.

 ## Maintainers in the WordPress Project